lambda-science/MyoQuant/README.md

 - Creator and Maintainer: [Corentin Meyer, 3rd year PhD Student in the CSTB Team, ICube — CNRS — Unistra](https://lambda-science.github.io/)
 - The source code for this application is available [HERE](https://github.com/lambda-science/MyoQuant)

+## Advanced informations

+For the SDH Analysis our custom model will be downloaded and placed inside the myoquant package directory.
+You can also download it manually here: [https://lbgi.fr/~meyer/SDH_models/model.h5](https://lbgi.fr/~meyer/SDH_models/model.h5) and then you can place it in the directory of your choice and provide the path to the model file using:
+`myoquant sdh_analysis IMAGE_PATH --model_path /path/to/model.h5`